List of Di-Gata Defenders characters: Kara

-In The Di-Gata Redemption, the Defenders faced a creature from another realm, which like Kara, had the power to absorb energy to make itself stronger.
-Because Erik was the only one to master the two lost sigils.
-He was able to use their power to drain its energy.
-However, Erik's body couldn't withstand the energy drain, especially since the creature had previously absorbed the power of the Nova Stone.
-Kara stepped in and helped conduct the energy from him into her.
-However, it was also too much for Kara to handle.
-She had no choice but to destroy her physical body, and send the excess energy, along with her spirit into Alnar's Life Stone.
+In The Di-Gata Redemption, the Defenders faced a creature from another realm which shared Kara's power to absorb energy to make itself stronger.
+Because Erik was the only one to master the two lost sigils, he was able to use their power to drain its energy.
+However, Erik's body was unable to withstand the energy drain since the creature had previously absorbed the power of the Nova Stone.
+Kara conducts the energy from him into herself, but was also unable to handle it.
+She is forced to destroy her physical body and send the excess energy and her spirit into Alnar's Life Stone.
+Unbeknownst to Erik, Kara's spirit is still watching over him.